Unpopularity Factor in the Marriage and Roommates Problems: Unweighted Setting

 \subsection{\textsc{mp} Instances}

 The running time of the algorithm in Theorem \ref{thm1} is for a general \textsc{rp} instance.
 However, in an \textsc{mp} instance we can improve it using the following approach.
-First, consider a matching
+For any matching $M$ in an \textsc{mp} instance, we define a matching

-of the graph $H_{(M,k)}$.
-Since $S$ is a perfect matching, every perfect matching of $H_{(M,k)}$ must consist of a number of alternating cycles relative to $S$.
+in the graph $H_{(M,k)}$.
+Since $S$ is a perfect matching, for any perfect matching $S'$ of $H_{(M,k)}$, every edge of $S'$ that is not in $S$ must be a part of some cycle in which the edges alternate between $S$ and $S'$.
 Moreover, from the definition of $\delta_{i,j}$, every edge of $S$ has zero weight.
 Therefore, $H_{(M,k)}$ contains a positive weight perfect matching if and only if it contains a positive weight alternating cycle relative to $S$.
 Hence, the problem becomes equivalent to detecting a positive weight alternating cycle (relative to $S$) in $H_{(M,k)}$.
 Note that this property holds for every \textsc{rp} instance, not limited to only \textsc{mp}.

-However, the special property of \textsc{mp} is that the graph $H_{(M,k)}$ is bipartite, so we can divide the vertices of $H_{(M,k)}$ into two parts $H_1$ and $H_2$ with no edge between vertices in the same part.
-We then orient the edges of $S$ toward $H_1$ and all other edges toward $H_2$, hence the problem of detecting a positive weight alternating cycle becomes equivalent to detecting a positive weight directed cycle (see Example \ref{ex4}), which can be done in $O(m\sqrt{n})$ time using the shortest path algorithm of Goldberg \cite{goldberg}.
-Therefore, by performing a binary search on $u(M)$, the total running time for \textsc{rp} is $O(m\sqrt{n}\log n)$.
+However, the special property of \textsc{mp} is that $A$ is bipartite.
+Let $A_M$ and $A_W$ be the two parts of $A$ with no edge between vertices in the same part (which correspond to the sets of men and women, respectively).
+Also, let $A'_M = \{a'_i|a_i \in A_M\}$ and $A'_W = \{a'_i|a_i \in A_W\}$.
+Observe that we can divide the vertices of $H_{(M,k)}$ into two parts $H_1 = A_M \cup A'_W$ and $H_2 = A_W \cup A'_M$ with no edge between vertices in the same part, so $H_{(M,k)}$ is also bipartite.
+In $H_{(M,k)}$, we orient the edges of $S$ toward $H_2$ and all other edges toward $H_1$, hence the problem of detecting a positive weight alternating cycle becomes equivalent to detecting a positive weight directed cycle (see Example 4), which can be done in $O(m\sqrt{n})$ time using the shortest path algorithm of Goldberg \cite{goldberg}.
+Therefore, by performing a binary search on the value of $u(M)$ similar to in \textsc{rp}, the total running time for \textsc{mp} is $O(m\sqrt{n}\log n)$.